theoretick/limitlessc/_posts/2011-08-10-android-n-back-app-comparison.md

 <p> + Allows for variable duration, which may or may not actually be useful</p>
 <p> - Statistics?</p>
 <p><strong>Rating: 5 / 10</strong></p>
-<p>** Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version."  ;No idea what that is and there's no description.</p>
+<p>** Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version."; I have no idea what that is and there's no description.</p>
 <br />

 <p><strong><span style="text-decoration: underline;">The Winner:</span></strong></p>